alchemyplatform/aa-sdk/site/smart-accounts/modular-account/multisig-plugin/getting-started.md

   });
 ```

-### Proposing a User Operation
+## 3. Propose a User Operation

-The first step to creating and sending a multisig User Operation is with the `proposeUserOperation` method.
-This performs gas estimates, constructs the user operation struct, and if `gasManagerConfig` is used, attempts to use a paymaster.
+To propose a new user operation for review by the multisig signers, you will use the `proposeUserOperation` method.
+This estimates gas, constructs the user operation struct, and if `gasManagerConfig` is used then it attempts to use a paymaster.
 Lastly, a signature is generated with the pre-provided signer.

 ```ts
 import { createMultisigAccountAlchemyClient } from "@alchemy/aa-alchemy";